-Nomination Process and TimelineNominations for Academy fellowship open Aug.
-1, 2021.
-To put forward a candidate for fellowship in the Academy, the primary nominator and 2 supporting nominators must be Academy Fellows in good standing.
-To be considered in good standing, a fellow must be a dues-paying Academy Fellow and a dues-paying ASM member in 2021, a lifetime fellow or an emeritus fellow.
+Nomination Process and TimelineNominations for Academy fellowship are currently closed.
+Nominations open Aug.
+1 and close Oct.
+1. To put forward a candidate for fellowship in the Academy, the primary nominator and 2 supporting nominators must be Academy Fellows in good standing.
+To be considered in good standing, a fellow must be a dues-paying Academy Fellow and a dues-paying ASM member in 2022, a lifetime fellow or an emeritus fellow.
 All nominations will be reviewed by the Academy Subcommittee on Elections and Governors.
 The final 65 elected candidates are carefully vetted and supported by the majority of the Governors.

 Fellows may serve as a primary nominator for a maximum of 2 fellowship nominations per cycle and as a supporting nominator for a maximum of 2 fellowship nominations per cycle.
 Only 1 person from among the primary nominator and 2 supporting nominators can be affiliated with the same institution as the nominee.
 All nominations must be submitted online.
 Check out the criteria for election for more detail.
 All of the following materials must be received by the deadline:

 - Nomination form submitted by the primary nominator describing the nominee's work, bibliography of the nominee's 10 most significant publications and why they should be elected to the Academy.

 - Supporting forms submitted by 2 supporting nominators.
 The supporting form is different from the nomination form.
 After the nominator invites the supporters through the nomination system, which generates a link for the supporters to use to submit their statement.

 Coordinate the nomination with the supporters and/or nominee.